 3 This data set is not fully compliant with the MassGIS Digital Parcel Standard for one of the following reasons: some parcel boundary mapping issues require further investigation by the community or one or more of the match rates (parcels to assessing data, assessing records with value less than $1,000 or assessing records with value greater than $1,000 match rates to parcels) do not meet the requirements of the standard.

 4 Due to the longstanding advanced nature of Boston’s Assessor’s parcels, and all of the internal dependencies of that data within the City’s enterprise GIS, conversion of those files to the MassGIS Level 3 Standard is not forthcoming.
-However, discussions are ongoing.
+However, the City has their own parcel data (with scant assessor fields) at this website.

 5 Due to an on-going full re-construction of the town's parcel maps that will not finish until 2014, this version of the towns parcel mapping does not fully comply with the MassGIS standard; the match rates from parcels to assessing data and vice-versa do not meet requirements.
 In addition, until the remapping is complete, the representation of the Essex boundary with Ipswich through the salt marshes is not necessarily correct.
 Once the town’s re-mapping project is complete, MassGIS will receive a fully-compliant copy of the complete data set.